MicrosoftDocs/entra-docs/docs/identity/app-provisioning/hr-manager-update-issues.md

 * The provisioning app should process the manager record prior to processing the user record.

 > [!NOTE]
-> The *manager* attribute mapping must be a direct mapping and cannot include more than one source attribute.
+> The *manager* attribute mapping must be a direct mapping and can't include more than one source attribute.
 Using expression mappings to perform conditional assignment of manager attribute is not supported.
-For example, implementing logic such as “if user is active then assign manager1, else assign manager2” is not supported.
+For example, implementing logic such as “if user is active then assign manager1, else assign manager2” isn't supported.

 ## Provision-on-demand doesn't update manager attribute